Aaronius/penpal/README.md

 `channel: string` (optional)

-A string identifier that disambiguates communication when establishing multiple, parallel connections between two participants (e.g., two windows, a window and a worker).
-See [Multiple, Parallel Connections](#multiple-parallel-connections) for more information.
+A string identifier that disambiguates communication when establishing parallel connections between two participants (e.g., two windows, a window and a worker).
+See [Parallel Connections](#parallel-connections) for more information.

 `log: (...args: unknown[]) => void` (optional)